MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/org-data-upload-tips.md

 The following field rules apply to characters in field values:

-* Double-byte characters, such as Japanese characters, _are_ permitted in the field values.
+* Double-byte characters, such as Japanese characters, _are_ permitted in the field values
+* Limit the character length of field values in rows to a maximum of 128 KB, which is about 1024 x 128 characters
 * The following characters are _not_ permitted in field values:

   * tilde (~)